Business Schools in Indiana

-Many business professional occupational classifications in Indiana rank highly in terms of earnings, concentration and total numbers, according to the following statistics from the US Department of Labor (2014):
+Many business professional occupational classifications in Indiana rank highly in terms of earnings, concentration and total numbers, according to the following statistics from the US Department of Labor, Bureau of Labor Statistics (www.bls.gov, 2014):

 - Industrial Production Managers – of all states in the nation, Indiana has the second-highest concentration, and fifth highest total number of industrial production managers

-- Administrative Services Managers – the northern non-metro portion of the state offers the third-highest average salary to administrative services managers of all non-metro areas in the nation
+- Administrative Services Managers – the northern non-metro portion of the state offers the third-highest average income to administrative services managers of all non-metro areas in the nation

 - Marketing Managers – the northern non-metro portion of the state is home to the fourth-highest total number of marketing managers of all non-metro areas in the country

 The Kelley School of Business at Indiana University offers a flexible approach to earning your Master of Business Administration (MBA).
-It's is a top-ranked institution, accredited by the Association to Advance Collegiate Schools of Business (AACSB).
-In 2012, Businessweek put the program in the top spot for teaching quality, career services and student satisfaction.
-In addition to the school's two-year full-time program, you can also pursue your MBA part time through an evening program on the Indianapolis campus.
+It’s is a top-ranked institution, accredited by the Association to Advance Collegiate Schools of Business (AACSB).
+In addition to the school’s two-year full-time program, you can also pursue your MBA part time through an evening program on the Indianapolis campus.
 In fact, Indiana University was the first top-20 business school to offer an online MBA.
 Through Kelley Direct, online students learn from the same faculty and earn the same prestigious degree as on-campus students.
 The program requires several intense residencies, but can be pursued from anywhere.
-After completing the demanding 60 credit hour program, they join the largest business school alumni network in the world.
+After completing the demanding 60 hour program, they join the largest business school alumni network in the world.